 checker.getgoingfast.pro

-q) What are the pros and cons of the portable version?
+q) What are the pros and cons of the portable setup?

 a)